podkovyrin/DWAlertController/README.md

 - Only `UIAlertController.Style.alert` is supported (since there are a lot of decent implementations of actionSheet-styled controls)
 - Updating the height of the currently displaying view controller is not supported.
 However, when displaying a new controller with `performTransition(toContentController:animated:)` method, it may have a different height.
-- iOS 13 Dark Mode support is not currently supported (WIP).
+- iOS 13 Dark Mode is not currently supported (WIP).

 ## Requirements